Dear national standard-setters,

 We are looking forward to meeting you at next year's WSS on Monday 28 and Tuesday 29 September 2020 at the Hilton London Canary Wharf Hotel, South Quay, Marsh Wall, London E14 9SH.

-We would like to make you aware of a new publication Compilation of Agenda Decisions – Volume 1 which is available on our website (agenda decisions tab).
+We would like to make you aware of a new publication Compilation of Agenda Decisions – Volume 1 which is available alongside our individual agenda decisions in our agenda decision section.
 This document brings together agenda decisions published by the Committee in the period January to September 2019.

 We intend to publish this twice a year in April and October.